hpe-storage/python-hpedockerplugin/docs/manual_install_guide_hpe_3par_plugin_with_rancher_kubernetes.md

-## Manual Install Guide for Integration of HPE 3PAR Containerized Plugin with RedHat OpenShift / Kubernetes (ADVANCED)
+## Manual Install Guide for Integration of HPE 3PAR Containerized Plugin with Rancher Kubernetes (ADVANCED)

 * [Introduction](#introduction)
 * [Before you begin](#before)